The Subconscious Nature of Indigo

 Many languages historically lacked a separate term for indigo.
 Appearing as a very deep shade of blue, like midnight sky, or blue-violet like an iris - indigo barely exists as a distinct color.
 Many argue it shouldn't be considered a spectral color at all, designating cyan and blue to the spectrum rather than Newton’s blue and indigo.
 Historians note Newton's seven-color spectrum likely reflected his search for cosmic harmony, matching colors with seven musical notes, seven celestial bodies, etc.

-In modern contexts, indigo asserts itself with more stability and gravitas as navy blue - dress uniforms, business suits, diplomatic attire, etc. This is where indigo takes blue’s calm and trusting nature a few shades deeper, imparting a sharper sense of authority, duty, and responsibility, perhaps even wisdom.
+In other contexts, indigo asserts itself with more stability and gravitas as navy blue - dress uniforms, business suits, diplomatic attire, etc. This is where indigo takes blue’s calm and trusting nature a few shades deeper, imparting a sharper sense of authority, duty, and responsibility, perhaps even wisdom.

 But if the ocean that we see is blue, the deeper waters that we don’t see are indigo, more shaded from the light of the sun.
-The correspondence here, of course, is the deeper layers of of our consciousness - our deeper intelligence, our inner but no-less-direct experience of the world that’s just more shaded from the ‘light’ of the thinking mind and conscious awareness.
+The correspondence here, of course, is the deeper layers of our consciousness - our deeper intelligence, our inner but no-less-direct experience of the world that’s just more shaded from the ‘light’ of the thinking mind and conscious awareness.

-The distinctly deep color of indigo persists in our consciousness and occupies a unique psychological space: the threshold between seen and unseen, between conscious clarity and subconscious knowing.
+This distinctly deep color of indigo persists in our consciousness and occupies a unique psychological space: the threshold between seen and unseen, between conscious clarity and subconscious knowing.
 It’s a threshold color we can hardly perceive that represents clearer perception beyond ordinary sight - an irresistible paradox!

 Indigo Dissolves Boundaries & Awakens Clear Seeing